nashville-software-school/front-end-milestones/2-single-page-applications/exercises/SP_JS_XHR_BLOG_02.md

 ### Part Two

-1. Create a JSON file with for your blog entries.
+1. Create a JSON file for your blog entries.
 1. Read from local JSON file with an XHR.
 1. Loop over results and inject into *Blog List View*.
 1. Add delete button to each blog entry and, when it is clicked, delete the entire entry in the DOM.